tyhopp/prpl/README.md

 This is a bit more complicated than it will be temporarily.

 - `git clone https://github.com/tyhopp/prpl.git` to download the project
-- `cd prpl && npm i` to install prpl
+- `cd prpl/prpl && npm i` to install prpl
 - `cd ../examples/basic && npm run start` to start the example app

 ## API